 I personally love bringing this dish as is to a BBQ, potluck, or picnic.
 If you're looking for other dishes to pair this wish with, I highly recommend serving it with my Linguine Pasta Salad, Vegan Black Bean Quinoa Burgers, or Vegan Lentil Tacos for a summer feast!

-Leftover potato salad can be stored in the fridge for 3-4 days and is best enjoyed within 1-2 days of making it.
+Leftover potato salad can be stored in the fridge for 3-4 days and is best enjoyed within 1-2 days.
 I don't recommend freezing potato salad as the potatoes lose their texture after thawing.

 Yes!
-While this potato salad can serve 3-4 people as a side dish, it can be doubled or tripled to serve more people.
+While this potato salad can serve 3-4 people as a side dish, it can be doubled or tripled for more people.
 Just make sure to use a larger pot when cooking more potatoes so they aren't overcrowded.

 I can't wait for you to try this Vegan Dill Potato Salad!
 It's the perfect plant-based potato salad for any summer gathering or BBQ.
 Enjoy!